mtruj013/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+    To validate a users credentials when they try to access a protected page

 - [ ] What steps can you take in your web apps to keep your data secure?

+    You can use cookies?

 - [ ] Describe how web servers work.

+    they process network requests and send back the web page to the client

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+    Create => PUT , POST
+    Read => GET
+    Update => PUT, POST
+    Delete => DELETE

 ## Project Set Up